 | College | Arizona State University (where he won three NCAA individual championships) |

-Phil’s success goes way beyond his six major championships:
+Phil’s success goes far beyond his six major championships.

-Hall of Fame: Phil was inducted into the World Golf Hall of Fame, recognizing his place among the sport’s all-time greats.
+- Hall of Fame: Inducted into the World Golf Hall of Fame

 Several things set Phil Mickelson apart from other great golfers:

-Phil is known as one of golf’s most exciting players to watch.
-He attempts shots that other players wouldn’t dare try.
+- Playing Style: Phil is one of golf’s most exciting players, known for trying shots others avoid.
 Sometimes these shots lead to disaster, but other times they lead to magic that gets fans on their feet.

-Winning majors at Augusta National (a traditional parkland course), Baltusrol (a classic championship course), Muirfield (a links course), and Kiawah Island (a brutal coastal course) shows that Phil can adapt to any golf course style.
+- Versatility: Winning majors at Augusta, Baltusrol, Muirfield, and Kiawah Island shows Phil can adapt to any course style.

 At the End